 Breakfast: Warner Coffee and Johnny Donuts

-For me, I am a huge fan of Warner Coffee, which was started by the guy who created Peet’s Coffee.
-It even has the original coffee roaster used to start Peet’s at it.
+I am a huge fan of Warner Coffee, which was started by the guy who created Peet’s Coffee.
+It even has the original coffee roaster used to start Peet’s.
 I would recommend grabbing a coffee here and heading to Johnny’s Donuts, but you can elect to get coffee at Johnny’s Donuts as well.

 Mission San Rafael